 He smiled at the thought of his sister.

-It took the better part of the first week after his liver grew back to select his target, and Tityus was in the middle of planning how he would go about the couple’s torment when a leafy vine began winding up his leg.
+It took the better part of the first week, once the vultures finished their meal and his liver grew back, to select his target, and Tityus was in the middle of planning how he would go about the couple’s torment when a leafy vine began winding up his leg.
 Since his limb was the length of three stadiums, it took some time for the greenery to get close to his face, but Tityus waited patiently for his sister to make her appearance.

 The vine stopped its horizontal travels at his hip, then shot straight up as it thickened into limbs that stretched into a torso.
 A neck and head appeared next, and soon the dulcet tones of the Queen of the Underworld chimed through his grotto.